Patricia Pérez Goldberg

 Patricia Carolina Pérez Goldberg (born 22 February 1974 in Santiago) is a Chilean lawyer and politician.
+From 2016, she has served as a judge at the Inter-American Court of Human Rights.
 She was Minister of Justice (2012–2014) during President Sebastián Piñera's first government.

-Family & Studies
+Early life and education

 Pérez is daughter of a Carabineros officer and of a housewife.
 She grew up in Valparaíso.

 She studied law at Universidad de Valparaíso and later completed a Master in Criminal Law and Criminal Sciences at Pontificia Universidad Católica de Valparaíso.
 She also completed a diploma course on criminal procedure reform in 2001 at Universidad de Chile Faculty of Law.